Ray McSavaney: Pueblo southwest

+During multiple visits to the American Southwest, both independently and with collaborators, McSavaney photographed landscapes including Monument Valley and areas of northern New Mexico such as Enchanted Mesa near Acoma.
+Beginning in the early 1980s, he led annual photography workshops in the region, initially with the OVPW and later through his own program.
+He also made independent trips to remote locations, including the canyons of Cedar Mesa.

+Over several years, he developed a body of black-and-white photographs documenting the landscapes and cultural history of the Southwest.
+Much of this work remained unpublished at the time of his death, and he left an unfinished book project.
+He had expressed interest in collaborating with a writer on a publication related to his work in the region, but the project was not completed.

+In his Southwest work, McSavaney envisioned displaying it “from man’s beginning … to the present”, as he states in one of his brochures.
+He produced work of a quality that far superseded that of most Southwest photographers working in the black and white medium.
+His treatment of the Southwest subject matter, mainly those of Cedar Mesa and Bears Ears National Monument, of which Cedar mesa is the heart and soul, through luminous dramatic black and white photographs, capture the heritage of the Ancestral Puebloans.

-In his many sojourns to that historic sun-burnt land, some solo, others with a companion or two, he kept an eye open for arresting landscapes, especially the dramatic rock formations of Monument Valley and the mesas of Northern New Mexico such as Enchanted Mesa near Acoma.
-Almost every year, beginning in the early 80's, McSavaney had a Southwest photography workshop, at first with the OVPW, later with his own program.
-At every opportunity he made private trips to specific Southwest locations to photograph remote sites — the rugged Cedar Mesa canyons held special fascination for him.
+In his many ventures to the area, he was always intrigued with the landscape, especially the dramatic rock formations of Monument Valley, and the mesas of Northern New Mexico, like the Enchanted Mesa near Acoma.
+Beginning in the early 1980's, McSavaney held a yearly Southwest photography workshop, at first with the OVPW, and later through his own program.
+He made numerous private trips to the Southwest to photograph remote sites — the rugged Cedar Mesa canyons held a special fascination for him.
 Considering it a long-term project, he made luminous black and white photographs over several years that portray the unique native history of the region.
-Sadly, most of them are as yet unpublished — he died too soon — but he left an unfinished book, yet to be published.
-Well aware that his photographs of the Southwest could spur efforts in saving its natural and historical treasures, he had long hoped to join with one its most sensitive and insightful writers in a collaborative effort.
+Most of them, along with an unfinished book, were left unpublished after his death.
+Being conscious that his photographs of the Southwest could spur efforts in saving its natural and historical treasures, he had long hoped to join with one its most sensitive and insightful writers in a collaborative effort.
 It was not to be.

 In his ambitious Southwest work, McSavaney envisioned displaying it “from man’s beginning … to the present”, as he states in one of his brochures.
-He produced work of a quality that far superseded that of most Southwest photographers working in the black and white medium.
-His treatment of the Southwest subject matter, mainly those of Cedar Mesa and Bears Ears National Monument, of which Cedar mesa is the heart and soul, through luminous dramatic black and white photographs, capture the heritage of the Ancestral Puebloans.
+His treatment of the Southwest subject matter, mainly those of Cedar Mesa and Bears Ears National Monument, of which Cedar mesa is the heart and soul, capture the heritage of the Ancestral Puebloans.